hagNone/Request_for_proposal_extraction/README.md

 ## Output Format

 The tool extracts standardized fields from RFP documents and outputs them in a structured JSON format.
-Each bid folder's documents are processed and consolidated into a single JSON file containing all extracted information.
+Each bid folder's documents are processed and consolidated into a single JSON file containing all[...]

 ## Dependencies